Falsifying Discriminant Validity of Predictive Algorithms: Empirical Analysis

+We briefly comment on the low p-value for $H_2$, which fell just shy of the border for rejecting $H_2$.
+This tenuous result highlights an important limitation of our method.
+First, because our method only tests divergent validity, a predictive model could pass our method even when it was predicting a proxy that fails convergent validity.
+For instance, re-arrest may be a poor proxy for crime, even if we can predict it better than we can predict the impermissible proxy.

-We contrast our analysis to standard evaluation practices that compare performance metrics \emph{wrt} re-arrest against metrics \emph{wrt} age.
+We contrast our analysis to standard evaluation practices that compare performance metrics with respect to re-arrest against metrics with respect to age.
 Table~\ref{tab:compas_metrics} reports such metrics.
 Under this standard evaluation, our conclusions are highly sensitive to both metric choice and our interpretation of differences.
 Re-arrest has only a slightly higher AUC (0.7022) than age (0.6896), making it unclear whether this is a meaningful difference.
 While TNR and PPV suggest a larger gap favoring arrest, MSE (mean-squared error) indicates that re-arrest has slightly higher error (0.24) than age (0.23).
 This highlights the challenge of assessing discriminant validity without a principled statistical test.
 Our approach gives a statistically principled way to determine whether a model predicts an intended outcome better than an impermissible proxy.